Festival Schedule

 John Rash, Melanie Dang Ho: Our Movement Starts Here (Documentary Feature, 85 minutes)

 In 1982, a rural community in North Carolina mobilized and fought the state’s plan to site a toxic PCB landfill in their county.
 Forty years later, the citizens of Warren County commemorate the anniversary of their protest while inspiring a new generation of climate-justice activists who are starting the fight for their own futures.
+World premiere

-Takayuki Yamato, David Puckett: in place (Documentary Short, 8 minutes)
+Takayuki Yamato, David Puckett: In Place (Documentary Short, 8 minutes)

 Through the lens of a local architectural studio, this film explores the essence of architecture and its impact on communities, delving into questions surrounding what constitutes good architecture and why it matters.
+World premiere

 Click here for an alphabetical list of this year’s official selections—